Talad | A Chiangrai-Inspired Pop-up In Chelsea

 Drinks wise, Natalie herself is for the most part teetotal, so she’s mainly focused her attention on crafting a selection of boozeless cocktails to try.
 Although the most exciting part?
 Should everything go swimmingly they’ve already been told that after six months they can take over the pop-up space permanently.
 Of course we’ll have to wait to actually go to give final verdict, but something tells us we’re going to hope they Thai the knot…

-NOTE: Talad is set to open in mid-March.
+NOTE: Talad is set to open in April.
 You can keep up-to-date with the opening via their website here.

 Talad | 533 Lots Road, Chelsea, London, SW10 0TZ